rama-kanaparthy/java/README.md

 >final prevents further inheritance or method overriding.
 ## Interface Inheritance (Multiple Inheritance in Java)
 >multiple inheritance is achieved through interfaces.

+# Nested Classes
+>>A static nested class in Java is a nested class that is declared with the static modifier.
+Unlike inner classes, static nested classes do not require an instance of the enclosing class to be instantiated.
+They behave like top-level classes but are logically grouped inside the enclosing class.